jae0/carstm/docs/example_comparisons_r.md

-# Example comparing model formulation with INLA, and checking they are the same as with CARSTM
+# Example comparing a simple spatial only model (BYM) formulation with INLA, and checking they are the same as with CARSTM

 ```r
   # Prepare data: